-- Cabin Overheat Protection Enabled: This remaining enabled can cause the vehicle to monitor its cabin temperature more often, preventing natural sleep for up to ten hours after parked.
+- Cabin Overheat Protection: While enabled, Cabin Overheat Protection can cause the vehicle to monitor its cabin temperature more often, preventing natural sleep for up to ten hours after parked.
 We recommend disabling this if safe to do so depending on your geographical location.
 This is the most frequent cause of delayed vehicle sleep.

 - Poor Wifi Connection: If the vehicle's connection to a Wifi network is poor and causes the vehicle to reconnect frequently, it can prevent the vehicle from sleeping.
 Unless you are expecting a software update or downloading one, we recommend disconnecting your vehicle from Wifi when possible.

 - Within Bluetooth Range of Vehicle: On rare occasion, if your mobile phone is within bluetooth range of your vehicle, it will keep the vehicle awake.